 What exactly is retrenchment?

-Retrenchment is a form of dismissal from your job.
+A retrenchment is a form of dismissal from your job.
 It’s important to note that you are not being fired; meaning, this isn’t your fault.
-It usually means a company has reviewed their business needs and operational requirements, and has come to the conclusion that in order for the business to survive, it needs to reduce the amount of employees to increase profits or limit further losses.
+It usually means a company has reviewed their business needs and operational requirements and has come to the conclusion that for the business to survive, it needs to reduce the number of employees to increase profits or limit further losses.

 Of course, this process isn’t just as simple as informing an employee of their retrenchment and giving them a month’s notice.
 The employer must, amongst others, give fair reasons for the retrenchment and follow the legal procedure to ensure labour laws are not broken and rights infringed upon.

 What is meant by a company’s “operational requirements”?